University of Dubuque: Early years

-Rev. Adrian Van Vliet founded the German Theological College and Seminary, the initial predecessor to the University of Dubuque, in 1852.
+Adrian Van Vliet founded the 'German Theological College and Seminary', the initial predecessor to the University of Dubuque, in 1852.
 Van Vliet, who was pastor of the German Presbyterian Church (now known as the First Presbyterian Church of Dubuque), wanted to train ministers to serve the influx of immigrants to the upper midwest.
-Van Vliet believed the large number of immigrants — particularly German farmers and miners — would need ministers of the gospel for the communities they were establishing.
+Van Vliet believed the large number of immigrants—particularly German farmers and miners—would need ministers of the gospel for the communities they were establishing.
 He began by training two young men, conducting classes in his home.
 Although Van Vliet was Dutch, until 1896 all classes were conducted in German.

 Initially the school was Van Vliet's independent endeavor.
-In 1864, the Presbytery of Dubuque assumed control of the institution, and it became known as The German Theological School of The North West.
+In 1864, the Presbytery of Dubuque assumed control of the institution, and it became known as 'The German Theological School of The North West'.
 In 1870 the Presbyterian Church of the United States took control of the school.
 In 1871, following the death of Van Vliet, Jacob Conzett was selected to lead the school.
 In 1872 the school moved to a brick building on the north side of 17th street, where it would remain for the next 35 years.

 In 1901 Cornelius Martin Steffens came on board as financial secretary.
 He proved to be an outstanding fund raiser.
 He also helped the school expand its curriculum.
 A liberal arts college and academy were added to the school, and the first college degrees were granted in 1906.
 It was Steffens's idea to move the school to larger quarters.
 Property on the western edge of the city was acquired in 1905 for that purpose.
 Steffens served as school president from 1908 to 1924.

 The school moved to its present location on University Avenue in 1907.
 The first buildings constructed at this new location were the Administration Building (1907, later renamed Steffens Hall), Severance Hall (1911), the University Bookstore (1912), McCormick Gymnasium (1915), Peters Commons (1916), and Van Vliet Hall (1926).
 All except Steffens Hall are still standing.
 Steffens Hall was demolished in 1980 and replaced with Blades Hall, but some of its archways were preserved and can be seen today.

-In 1911, the college became coeducational and changed names to the Dubuque Theological German College and Seminary (alternatively the German Presbyterian Theological School).
-In 1916, the school dropped the word "German" from its name, due in part to anti-German sentiment inflamed by the First World War, and became just Dubuque College.
+In 1911, the college became coeducational and changed names to the 'Dubuque Theological German College and Seminary' (alternatively the 'German Presbyterian Theological School').
+In 1916, the school dropped the word "German" from its name, due in part to anti-German sentiment inflamed by the First World War, and became just 'Dubuque College'.
 This caused controversy, however, because this was also the name of an existing college, the Catholic school now known as Loras College.
 After a series of court causes leading up to 1920, neither school ultimately kept the name: the preexisting Catholic school took the name of Mathias Loras, first archbishop of Dubuque while the Presbyterian school became the University of Dubuque on June 17.